slu4coder/Minimal-UART-CPU-System/README.md

   ● Built from 74HCxx TTL logic on 120mm x 190mm PCB

 I hope you find this information useful, educational or otherwise interesting.
-I'd love to hear about you build, so meet me on YouTube.
+I'd love to hear about your build, so meet me on YouTube.

 https://www.youtube.com/channel/UCXYQcMpUBT3aaQKfmAVJNow